 Vic Firth American Classic 5A Drum Sticks

-Whether you need to display a bit more authority or want to dissolve into the background in order to let other instruments take the lead the American Classic 5A from Vic Firth lets you have your way.
-With an additional 1/2 inch in length they’ll also allow you to explore expressive aspects of your set you may not have been aware of.
-And with their slip-resistant grip they stay firmly in hand without you having to white knuckle them.
+Whether you need to display a bit more authority or want to dissolve into the background to let other instruments take the lead the American Classic 5A from Vic Firth lets you have your way.
+With an additional 1/2 inch in length, they’ll also allow you to explore expressive aspects of your set you may not have been aware of.
+And with their slip-resistant grip, they stay firmly in hand without you having to white knuckle them.

 Whether you’re a heavy hitter or an easy goer the Vic Firth 5A sure grip drum stick is going to grab your attention the moment you grab it and not let go.
 These are some of the best non-custom sticks on the market and will more than justify their slightly elevated price point.

-- Bring an umph to your playing you never had before
+- Bring an oomph to the playing you never had before

 - Each pair is beautifully balanced